UbikZ/git-indicator/README.md

 You might encounter some issues.

-> "Too many files opened"
+> "Too many files opened" or "ulimit: max user processes: cannot modify limit"

 It's all about linux file open descriptors.
 By default there are 2^10 per process which is pretty low actually.
-You can change this limit:
+We have to increase it **manually**:
 * Change the max hard limit from 2^10 to 2^16 ```sudo echo "* hard nofile 65536" >> /etc/security/limits.conf```
-* Restart

-The service script ```/usr/local/bin/git-indicator``` (which is used to launch the indicator) uses ```ulimit``` command to increase the number of open descriptors automatically.
+The service script ```/usr/local/bin/git-indicator``` (which is used to launch the indicator) uses ```ulimit``` command to increase the number of open descriptors automatically (to 2^16).

 > "This transport isn't implemented"